dotlang/language/README.md

 void _() this.y=9;  //initialize code for static instance

 ```
-- You can assign to fields in the field section (using `=` or `:=`).
-- If field is marked with `const`, it is not re-assignable, using either `=` or `:=`.
+- If field is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon instaitiation inside `$()`.
 So you can only assign to it once.
 Note that, they still can be mutated if they provide appropriate methods.
 If you need truly immutable classes, you have to implement the logic in your code.
+- You can assign value to fields when calling `$()` operatos: `auto result = $(x:1, y:5);`.
+This is used for const fields.
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
-- Any assignment to an immutable variable is allowed but will assign to a new reference.
-You can have `int x; x=5; x:=7;` or `int x:=6;x:=8;`.
+- Any assignment to an immutable variable is allowed but will create a new reference.
 As long as the variable is not `const` assignments are ok.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.